 school is housed in Elston Hall, the former historic Hotel Van Curler.

 Today, the school offers five Associate degree programs

 Also offered are two concentrations (Culinary Arts A.O.S. - Baking Concentration,

-and Hotel and Restaurant Management A.A.S - Beverage Management Concentration) and four certificate programs (Assistant Chef, Craft Beer Brewing, the NEW Craft Spirit Distillation and
+and Hotel and Restaurant Management A.A.S - Beverage Management Concentration) and five certificate programs (Assistant Chef, Craft Beer Brewing, Craft Spirit Distillation,

-Hospitality and Tourism).
+Hospitality and Tourism, and the NEW Mobile Food Service).
 These programs are designed to enable our

 graduates to go directly into the workforce or to transfer on to pursue their bachelor’s degrees.
 Currently, students have the opportunity on campus